rancher/opni-docs/docs/setup/log-shipping.md

 ###Log Adapter
 The Opni operator understands the banzaicloud logging custom resources, but under the `logging.opni.io` API group instead of `banzaicloud.opni.io`.
 This allows the Opni operator to manage log shipping configuration, without conflicting with a separate Banzaicloud operator install.

 For convenience Opni has a LogAdapter custom resource for configuring log shipping on various Kubernetes distributions.
 This creates a Logging resource, and also configures a fluentbit DaemonSet to pick up Kubernetes system logs from either file based logging or journald.
-More details on the LogAdapter can be found on the configuration page.
+More details on the LogAdapter can be found on the [LogAdapter configuration page](../../configuration/logadapter/).

 If using a LogAdapter the `spec.deployLogCollector` field can be set to `true` on the OpniCluster resource.
 This will create a ClusterOutput and ClusterFlow to ship the logs to the install Opni payload receiver service.